 Jane Gillham, PhD, is a psychologist, researcher, and educator.
-She is an associate professor of Psychology at Swarthmore College and co-director of the Penn Resiliency Project at the Positive Psychology Center, University of Pennsylvania.
+She is a professor of Psychology at Swarthmore College and co-director of the Penn Resiliency Project at the Positive Psychology Center, University of Pennsylvania.
 Dr. Gillham’s work focuses on the promotion of well-being in children and adolescents.

 Dr. Gillham completed her BA at Princeton University, her PhD at the University of Pennsylvania, and her clinical internship at Yale Child Study Center.
 While at Yale, she also completed a fellowship at the Zigler Center for Child Development and Social Policy Research.
 In addition to working at Swarthmore and Penn, Dr. Gillham has worked as a teacher and clinical psychologist for children, adolescents, and adults with developmental disabilities.